 Skip to main content

-Below the result obtained using kube-green in a small development cluster of 15 namespaces (only enabled in the 3 bigger namespaces).
+Below are the results obtained using kube-green in a small development cluster of 15 namespaces (only enabled in the 3 biggest namespaces).

-The configuration used is to wake up in working hours:
+The configuration used is to wake up during working hours:

 apiVersion: kube-green.com/v1alpha1